-The Nova Scotia Agricultural College was formally opened in 1905 to assume and expand the work which for several years had been carried on by the School of Horticulture in Wolfville and the School of Agriculture in Truro.
+The Nova Scotia Agricultural College was formally opened in 1905 to assume and expand the work that for several years had been carried on by the School of Horticulture in Wolfville and the School of Agriculture in Truro.
 The College operates under the authority of an Act of the Legislature of Nova Scotia.

 A wide range of programs is offered at NSAC.
 In addition to a B.Sc.
-(Agr.), offered in association with Dalhousie University, the first three years of an Agricultural Engineering degree, the first two years of an Engineering degree, a two-year Pre-Veterinary program, five technician programs, eight technology programs, and numerous vocational and continuing education courses are offered.
+(Agr.), offered in association with Dalhousie University, the first three years of an Agricultural Engineering degree, the first two years of an Engineering degree, a two-year Pre-Veterinary medicine program, five technician programs, eight technology programs, and numerous vocational and continuing education courses are offered.

 Students in the B.Sc.
-(Agr.) program select one of eight options after the completion of the first year of the program: Plant Science, Animal Science, Agricultural Economics, Plant Protection, Agricultural Chemistry, Soil Science, Agribiology: Environmental Biology, and Agricultural Mechanization.
+(Agr.) program select one of eight options after the completion of the first year of the program: Agribiology: Environmental Biology; Agribiology: Pest Management; Agricultural Chemistry; Agricultural Economics; Agricultural Mechanization; Animal Science; Plant Science; and Soil Science.
 Most students entering the program leading to a B.Sc.
 (Agr.) will complete their degrees at NSAC.
 The degree is conferred by Dalhousie University in association with the NSAC.
 Those who choose options not offered at the College can transfer at the end of the second year of the B.Sc.
 (Agr.) program, without interruption, to the Ontario Agricultural College of the University of Guelph, Macdonald College of McGill University, the University of Maine, or the faculty of agriculture at another university for the final years of the program.

-Students who wish to take the two-year Pre-Veterinary program to meet the admission requirements of the Atlantic College of Veterinary Medicine at the University of Prince Edward Island will be counselled in their selection of courses.
+Students who wish to take the two-year Pre-Veterinary Medicine program to meet the admission requirements of the Atlantic College of Veterinary Medicine at the University of Prince Edward Island will be counselled in their selection of courses.

-Graduates of the NSAC Agricultural Engineering degree program are eligible for admittance to Macdonald College of McGill University or may apply to any of the other six institutions offering agricultural engineering programs for their final years of the professional Engineering degree.
-Students completing 22 specified courses of the Engineering degree may complete their professional engineering program after a further three years in any engineering discipline at the Technical University of Nova Scotia or may apply to any other institution.
+Graduates of the NSAC Agricultural Engineering degree program are eligible for admittance to Macdonald College of McGill University or may apply to any of the other six institutions offering agricultural engineering programs for their final years of the professional engineering degree.
+Students completing 22 specified courses of the engineering degree program may complete their professional engineering program after a further three years in any engineering discipline at the Technical University of Nova Scotia or may apply to any other institution.